MingFei2001/bash-script/README.md

 so far we have:

 1. BUNDLE setup script
-  - the basic ubuntu and debian linux easy setup script
+   -the basic ubuntu and debian linux easy setup script
-2. still waiting...
+3. still waiting...